Giovanni Bacon, PhD Student

 Stephanie Menten, PhD Student

 Stephanie earned her B.S. in Geology from North Carolina State University in May 2020.
 She is interested in planetary ices, specifically in understanding the mechanics of cryovolcanism on icy bodies in the outer solar system.
-Her research is focused on understanding cryovolcanism and volatile transport Charon.
+Her research in Dr. Mike Sori's group is focused on understanding cryovolcanism and volatile transport Charon and other outer solar system objects.

 Moe Mijjum, PhD Student